Logo link to homepage

 Report for Semeru

-PVMBG reported that eruptive activity continued at Semeru during 6-12 March.
-Gray-and-white ash plumes, that were often dense, rose 500-1,000 m above the summit and drifted in multiple directions on most of the days; eruptive events were detected on 10 March but plumes were not observed.
-The Alert Level remained at 3 (the third highest level on a scale of 1-4).
+The Pusat Vulkanologi dan Mitigasi Bencana Geologi (PVMBG) reported that eruptive activity continued at Semeru during 27 November-3 December with several daily eruptive events recorded by the seismic network.
+Daily white-and-gray ash plumes that were sometimes dense rose as high as 1 km above the summit and drifted in multiple directions.
+The Alert Level remained at 2 (the second lowest level on a scale of 1-4).
 The public was warned to stay at least 5 km away from the summit in all directions, 13 km from the summit to the SE, 500 m from the banks of the Kobokan drainage as far as 17 km from the summit, and to avoid other drainages including the Bang, Kembar, and Sat, due to lahar, avalanche, and pyroclastic flow hazards.

 Source: Pusat Vulkanologi dan Mitigasi Bencana Geologi (PVMBG, also known as CVGHM)